Connecting to Salesforce

 Password — Salesforce password.
 It is available only if the User Name & Password authentication is selected.

-OAuth Token — token for authentication in Salesforce.
-Click the Log In with Salesforce button below and log in to Salesforce website in the opened browser window.
-OAuth token will be generated automatically.
+OAuth Token — token for authentication to Salesforce.
 It is available only if the OAuth 2.0 authentication is selected.

 - Disabled — metadata cache is not created; metadata are queried automatically whenever required.